uwituzeb/MLP_summative/README.md

 Pathway Finder is a machine learning-based application designed to predict career recommendations for high school students in Rwanda based on their interests, grades, extracurricular activities, personality traits, and facorite subjects.

-This project demonstrates the full lifecycle of an ML pipeline from model training to deployment on a cloud platform with scalability, monitoring and retraining capabilities.
+This project demonstrates the full lifecycle of an ML pipeline from model training to deployment on a cloud platform with scalability, visualization and retraining capabilities.
 For more information about the project and the model creation refer to [summative intro to ml](https://github.com/uwituzeb/summative-intro-to-ml)

 ## Features